alvinli04/APCSFinalProject/README.md

 5/26 (Andrew) - Fixed some discrepancies in the way coordinates were being represented.
 (Alvin) - Implemented moving sausages when Stephen rotates.

+5/27 - 5/28 (Andrew) - Made some fixes on moving sausages by rotating
+(Alvin) - Started working on mechanics for grilling